OmniParser V2: Structured-Points-of-Thought for Unified Visual Text Parsing and Its Generality to Multimodal Large Language Models: Introduction

 \section{Introduction}

 }

-\IEEEPARstart{V}{i}sually-situated text parsing (VsTP) aims to extract structured information from document images.
-It involves the spotting and parsing of textual and visual elements within the text-rich image, such as text, tables, graphics, and other visual entities, partly shown in~\cref{fig:pipeline}.
+\IEEEPARstart{V}{i}sually-situated text parsing (VsTP) refers to the extraction of structured information from document images by jointly interpreting visual and textual elements within the text-rich image, such as text, tables, graphics, layout structures, and other visual entities, partly shown in~\cref{fig:pipeline}.
 With the exponential growth of text-related data and the rapid advancements in Large Language Models (LLM)~\cite{ChatGPT, GPT-4} and Multimodal Large Language Models (MLLM)~\cite{GPT-4V(ision)}, there has been recently a surge of research on the topic of VsTP~\cite{Chen2023PaLIXOS, li2023blip2, li2022relational, ye2023deepsolo}.
 Existing approaches can be broadly classified into two categories: generalist models~\cite{Chen2023PaLIXOS, li2023blip2} and specialist models~\cite{ ye2023deepsolo, long2021parsing, wang2021towards}.

 Both generalist models and specialist models have limitations in handling multiple multimodal tasks that are closely interconnected in the domain of VsTP.
 Generalist models excel in their versatility and universality across domains, but often struggle with achieving high precision and interpretability.
 Their performances can be significantly constrained when an external Optical Character Recognition (OCR) engine is unavailable~\cite{Chen2023PaLIXOS}.
 Additionally, the prediction processes of such models are usually non-transparent, due to their black-box nature.
 In contrast, specialist models often achieve superior performance in their specific sub-tasks~\cite{long2021parsing, ye2023deepsolo}.
 However, when confronted with the requirement of multitasking, the pipeline will be usually more complex.
 Moreover, discrete specialist models inadvertently lead to modal isolation and limit in-depth understanding.